Project 1882

 Dismantling the factory farms

-Factory farms are facilities where animals are the most exploited and suffer the worst.
+Factory farms are facilities where most animals are exploited and suffer the worst.
 What these animals have in common is that they are sentient beings with their own interests and needs, and they should have the right to live their own lives.

 Project 1882 works broadly to dismantle factory farms.
 Through political influence, public awareness campaigns, and corporate engagement, we advocate for the animals that are the most exploited and suffer the worst.
 In order to reduce the funding that goes to factory farms, we also run the inspirational website "Välj Vego" (Choose Vego), which helps people make the choice to leave animals off their plates.